James Naismith: University of Kansas

 Naismith became professor emeritus at Kansas when he retired in 1937 at the age of 76.
 In addition to his years as a coach, for a total of almost 40 years, Naismith worked at the school and during those years, he also served as its athletic director and was also a faculty member at the school.
 In 1939, Naismith suffered a fatal brain hemorrhage.
 He was interred at Memorial Park Cemetery in Lawrence, Kansas.
 His masterwork "Basketball — its Origins and Development" was published posthumously in 1941.
+Also in 1941, the National Academy of Kinesiology (née American Academy of Physical Education) recognized Naismith (posthumously) for creating the game of basketball by granting him their "Creative Award".

 In Lawrence, Naismith has a road named in his honor, Naismith Drive, which runs in front of Allen Fieldhouse and James Naismith Court therein are named in his honor, despite Naismith's having the worst record in school history.
-Naismith Hall, a dormitory, is located on the northeastern edge of 19th Street and Naismith Drive.
+Naismith Valley Park, located at the south end of Naismith Drive in Lawrence is also named in his honor.
+Naismith Hall, a dormitory, is located on the northeast corner of the intersection of 19th Street with Naismith Drive on the KU campus is also named for him.

 Head-coaching record

+Basketball

 In 1898, Naismith became the first basketball coach of University of Kansas.
-He compiled a record of 55–60 and is ironically the only losing coach in Kansas history.
+He compiled a record of 55–60 and is the only losing coach in Kansas history.
 Naismith is at the beginning of a massive and prestigious coaching tree, as he coached Naismith Memorial Basketball Hall of Fame coach Phog Allen, who himself coached Hall of Fame coaches Dean Smith, Adolph Rupp, and Ralph Miller who all coached future coaches as well.

 In addition to Allen, Naismith also can be seen as a mentor and therefore beginning for the coaching tree branches of John McLendon who wasn't permitted to play at Kansas but was close to Naismith during his time as an athletic director.
 Amos Alonzo Stagg, was primarily a football coach, but he did play basketball for Naismith in Springfield, coached a year of basketball at Chicago and had several football players who also coached basketball such as Jesse Harper, Fred Walker and Tony Hinkle.